jeffreykegler/old_kollos/about.md

 that is, you'll be able to specify custom logic in Lua.
 Lua is extremely minimal and lightweight, and is perfect for this purpose.

+## Where does the name "Kollos" come from?

+> This thing you call language though, most remarkable.
+You depend on it
+> for so very much.
+But is any one of you really its master?
+> -- *Kollos*

+The name of this project is that of a Star Trek character, Kollos.
+He's the Medusan ambassador in Episode 5 of Season 3.
+Since Medusans are
+disembodied balls of energy, he has no voice, and speaks through the other characters.
+He speaks the above quote through Spock, during a mind-meld.

 ## What are the advantages foreseen for Kollos?

 First, currently several of Marpa's nicest features rely on Perl callbacks